MilaNedic/computing_hypervolume/README.md

 print("[3, 2, 0] in moa:", [3, 2, 0] in moa)
 ```

-    Points in the archive: [[3, 2, 0], [1, 3, 2], [2, 1, 3], [1, 2, 3]]
+    Points in the archive: [[3, 2, 1], [2, 2, 2], [1, 2, 3]]
-    Length of the archive: 4
+    Length of the archive: 3
-    [2, 2, 2] in moa: False
+    [2, 2, 2] in moa: True
-    [3, 2, 0] in moa: True
+    [3, 2, 0] in moa: False

-### Performance indicators
+### 6. Performance indicators
-In order that all the performance indicators are easily comparable, we define all of them as a maximization indicators (by multiplying hypervolume plus and icmop indicators with -1).
+In order that all the performance indicators are easily comparable, we define all of them as a maximization indicators (by multiplying hypervolume plus and ICMOP indicators with -1).
 In that case when the archive is not empty, all the indicators are positive and have the same value.

 Accessing the hypervolume of the archive is done using the `hypervolume` attribute or the `hypervolume_plus` attribute for the hypervolume plus indicator.